oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-os-data-private/load-os-data-private.md

     ![Step 5.](images/example-2-step-5.png =65%x*)

 6. An informative message is displayed about what has been created so far.
 Next, the script attempts to connect to our selected Autonomous Database instance so that we can run the generated script file.
 We are prompted to enter our Autonomous Database instance username and password.
 The ADB instance username is **`admin`** and the password that we used in **Lab 1** of this workshop is **`Training4ADW`**.
 If the login is successful, the script is run and the **`oci_native_credential.sql`** credential is created.
-If the connection to the Autonomous Database is unsuccessful, you can execute **`cat ~/oci_native_credential.sql`**, to copy the SQL code and run it directly in the Autonomous Database using any SQL tool such as the SQL Worksheet.
+If the connection to the Autonomous Database is unsuccessful, you can execute **`cat ~/oci_native_credential.sql`**, to copy the SQL code and run it directly in the Autonomous Database using any SQL tool such as the SQL Worksheet similar to what we did in example 1.

     ![Step 6.](images/example-2-step-6.png =70%x*)